vintagedaddyo/MyBB_Theme_Teal/README.md

 # MyBB_Theme_Teal

-Teal v1.1
+Teal v1.3
 » About:

-This is a simple dark theme for MyBB enthusiasts styled similar to the ACP Style of the same name.
+This is a simple dark theme for MyBB enthusiasts styled similar to the ACP Style of the same name found here: https://github.com/vintagedaddyo/MyBB_ACP_Style_Teal .

+Note: Current Font Awesome ver used in this theme: Font Awesome 4.7.0

-Teal v1.1
+Teal v1.3
 » Installation:

 1.)
 After downloading the Theme unpack it (with 7-Zip for example)